crllect/xorro/README.md

 # Anyways, add me on [discord](https://discord.com/users/713488984596021291) also
 ---
 Rough roadmap:
-- Add tiling windows
-- Add waybar
+- Add waybar with clock and device battery etc...
+- Add menu which will open with a particlesJS background and have like my github and credits and such
-- Add menu
+- Add proxy (probably bare server on varcel or smthing)
-- Add tabs
+- Add tabs (in code, not as a ui element)
-- Create bottom tabs for switching
+- Create bottom tabs for switching (as a ui element)
-- Add settings for color scheme, favicon, and wallpaper
+- Add settings for color scheme, favicon, and wallpaper.
+Basically allows the user to edit elements in _variables.scss
-- Add games page to menu
+- Add games page to menu and obviously my game library, which is just 3kh0s with some minor crowd sourcing
+- Move to my is-a.dev page